sscdelft/sscdelft.github.io/news/_posts/2017-11-26-chess-tournament.md

 ---

 On **Thursday 7th December**, we are having our annual **Chess Tournament**.
-Our winner of previous year, Prof. Martin, will be there defending his title.
+Our winner of previous year, Reinaldo, will be there defending his title.
 Everyone is welcome to join and fight for the title (and the price) this year!!
+The winner will have the opportunity to play against Prof. Martin!
 Drinks and snacks will be provided.

 If you want to join, please add your name to the [chess doodle].